AlizadeAlireza/mySQL_education/README.md

     this query tell us every string or pattern that start with that character.

     the end carachter is just like this but the <%> set first of string. --> "%<character>"

+### \_

+    underscore wild character represents one random letter.

+    like find any name that have eza. so we say:

+            - WHERE <column> LIKE "_eza" ---> mysql search for 4 letter word

+    if we change it to _eza_ ---> mysql search for 5 letter word that the first and last letter is random.